 Perhaps he was simply inspired by his surroundings, since it was in this period (1402-1404) that Brunelleschi and his good friend and sculptor Donatello purportedly visited Rome to study the ancient ruins.

 Donatello, nine years Brunelleschi's junior, had also trained to be a goldsmith.
 After his training, he even worked in Lorenzo Ghiberti’s studio.
 In times past, writers and philosophers had discussed the grandeur and decline of ancient Rome, but it seems that until Brunelleschi and Donatello made their journey, no one had studied the physical presence of Rome's ruins in detail.
 Although Donatello remained a sculptor, the trip seems to have had a profound effect on Brunelleschi, and he turned firmly and permanently to architecture in the following decade.

+Early, crude ideas of perspective were known to ancient Greeks, such as Polygnotus of Thasos, as well as ancient Roman artists in their frescos, but were lost during the Middle Ages.
+Additionally, Arab scientist Alhazen (b. c965 - d.
+1040), in his Book of Optics, described his theory about the optical basis of perspective.
+His book was translated into Latin during the 14th century.
 Early in his architectural career (c.
-1410-1415), Brunelleschi rediscovered the principles of linear perspective, known to ancient Greeks and Romans, but lost during the Middle Ages.
-With these principles, one can paint or draw using a single vanishing point, toward which all lines on the same plane appear to converge, and objects appear smaller as they recede into the distance.
+1410-1415), Filippo Brunelleschi "rediscovered" the principles of linear perspective.
+With the foundation of these principles, one can paint or draw using a single vanishing point, toward which all lines on the same plane appear to converge, and objects appear smaller as they recede into the distance.